 As a result, I planned almost nothing before I got on the plane.
 Luckily for me, US citizens currently enjoy a comparably simple process.
 It’s a vibrant, fascinating country brimming with some of the most generously spirited humans I’ve encountered.
 Every curious and compassionate traveler should have access to the experience.
-Extracting useful nuggets from the vortex of meandering travel blogs, and cranky message boards can be frustrating.
 Still, there are a few important things I wish I’d known in advance.
 (Note: many of these tips assume the reader and/or their travel buddies have some proficiency in Spanish.)

 It takes about three minutes.
 As of 2015, Americans are allowed to visit Cuba if the reason for their trip falls into one of 12 categories.
 These categories are designed to be ambiguous and all-encompassing.
 They include things like “support for the Cuban people” and “public performances.”
 You’ll sign an affidavit at the airport declaring why you’re going, and if you have a connecting flight in another country, you can buy your visa there for around $25.
 If you opt for one of the few direct charter flights from the US, most of the airlines will process the visa for you.